Sleep services patient information

 During your sleep study appointment

-Overnight sleep studies and CPAP follow-up are carried out in the Sleep Centre which is located on the fourth floor, at Charing Cross Hospital.
+Overnight sleep studies and CPAP initiation are carried out in the Sleep Centre which is located on the fourth floor, at Charing Cross Hospital.
 Please report to reception on arrival.
+Please do not bring anyone with you to your appointment.
+If you need to bring an essential carer, please contact the sleep centre in advance.

 Most of our sleep studies can now be carried out in your own home.
 However some studies may involve an overnight stay in the sleep centre.
 In addition to this some tests will require you to remain in the centre for part or all of the following day.
 You will be advised of the requirements for your specific test when your study is scheduled.